+PURPOSE AND USE OF THE HANDBOOK

 INTRODUCTION AND ETHOS OF THE PROGRAM 5

-A. Garrett-Evangelical Theological Seminary's Mission Statement 5
+A. The Garrett-Evangelical Theological Seminary Mission Statement 5

 B. Mission Statement of the Doctor of Ministry Program 5

 C. Vision Statement of the Doctor of Ministry Program

 D. Assumptions of the Doctor of Ministry Program

-E. Learning Goals of the Doctor of Ministry Program
+E. Learning Goals of the Doctor of Ministry Program 6

-F. Program Participants

 G. Program Value: Mutuality and Responsibility

-H. Program Value: Spiritual Formation and Accountability
+H. Program Value: Spiritual Formation and Accountability 8

-I. Program Value: Cohort Model and Peer Learning
+I. Program Value: Cohort Model and Peer Learning 9

 J. Length of Program 9

-K. Tracks of Study
+K. Tracks of Study 10

-L. Partnership with Kellogg School at Northwestern University 10

-STRUCTURE OF THE PROGRAM
+STRUCTURE OF THE PROGRAM 13

-A. Credit Hours 11
+A. Credit Hours 13

-B. Phases of the Degree Program - Non-Preaching Tracks 11
+B. Phases of the Degree Program 13

+Specifics on each of these phases and the items generated in each are provided later in this ha ndbook.

 C. Program Sequence - Key Points

 D. Program Flowchart

-PROGRĂM TRACKS
+PROGRAM TRACKS 16

-A. Community Organizing 14
+A. Community Organizing 16

 B. Congregational Leadership

-C. Preaching as Leadership in Hispanic/Latinx Congregations
+C. Preaching and Leadership in Hispanic/Latinx Congregations

 D. Spiritual Direction

-E. Strategic Leadership in the Black Congregation 19
+E. Strategic Leadership in the Black Congregation

 F. ACTS Preaching Program

-PROGRAM STRUCTURE 23

-TRACK GRIDS 23

-COURSEWORK PHASE

-2019/2020 COURSEWORK SCHEDULES 30
+Coursework Phase 25

-MID-PROGRAM PHASE
+MID-PROGRAM PHASE 26

-CANDIDACY PHASE 37
+CANDIDACY PHASE

-PROGRAM OUTPUT 38
+PROGRAM OUTPUT

-A. Nature and Purpose of the Project 38
+A. Nature and Purpose of the Project

-B. Structure and Content of Project Report 39
+B. Structure and Content of Project Report

-C. Sequence of Project Development Activities 40
+C. Sequence of Project Development Activities

 D. Process from Defense through Graduation

-E. Rubric for Assessing the Project Paper 43
+E. Rubric for Assessing the Project Paper

+HUMAN SUBJECTS RESEARCH REVIEW POLICIES AND PROCEDURES

 ADVISING

-A. Student Adviser 50
+A. Track Adviser

-B. On-Site Advisory Team (OSAT) 51
+B. On-Site Advisory Team (OSAT)

 C. Faculty Advisory Team for Research (FACT)

-REGISTRATION 53
+REGISTRATION

-A. Good Standing Status 53
+A. Good Standing Status 51

-B. Registration Deadlines 53
+B. Registration Deadlines 51

-C. Grading and Extension 53
+C. Grading and Extensions

+D. Tuition Costs and Continuation Fees 51

+E. Withdrawals 52